s0/teaching-resources/python/space_shooter/index.md

 Which text editor is used is up to the teacher, but at a minimum, something with syntax highlighting should be used.

+## Assumptions

+* Running `python` will launch Python 2.X **not** Python 3.X..
+If you are teaching using arch linux, or something else that uses python 3 by default, look out for this.
+This can usually be circumvented by running the command `python2` instead of `python`.

 ## [View Lesson](lesson/)